GrayedFox/qantas-automation-task/README.md

 ### VSCode Extensions

 If using `vscode` and allowing the workspace recommended extensions and settings to apply prettier will format files on save and markdown will render in the same style as it does on GitHub.

 - `esbenp.prettier-vscode`: Prettier
 - `bierner.markdown-preview-github-styles`: Markdown Preview Github Styling
+- `dbaeumer.vscode-eslint`: Integrated ESLint

 ## Linting and Formatting

 - `npm run lint`: lint everything with ESLint
 - `npm run prettify`: format everything with Prettier

-## Running Tests
+## Test Running and Development

-### playwright
+- `npm run dev`: open the playwright test runner
+- `npm run test:api`: run the API tests headlessly
+- `npm run test:web`: run the integration tests headlessly

 ## Why PlayWright for everything?

 There were a few options that stood out as potential frameworks for this task, namely:

-- `PACT`: is a mature framework but is best utilized "...where you (or your team/organisation/partner organisation) control the development of both the consumer and the provider", see FAQ question about testing [public APIs][4]
+- `PACT`: is a mature framework but is best utilized _"...where you (or your team/organisation/partner organisation) control the development of both the consumer and the provider"_ (see FAQ question about testing [public APIs][4])
-- `postman-cli`: now [supports generating JUnit][3] and other widely test report formats, this may be a better choice for certain teams and organisations that already use Postman for manual API testing, development, and/or documentation but it also requires a Postman team and API key
+- `postman-cli`: now [supports generating JUnit][3] and other widely used test report formats, this may be a better choice for certain teams and organisations that already use Postman for manual API testing, development, and/or documentation but it also requires a Postman team and API key
 - `newmann`: is the historical go-to companion to Postman but still benefits if Postman is already being used as part of the team's tooling given it
   [consumes a collection][5] (or URL)

-This little task repo optimizes for the following conditions:
+This repo optimizes for the following:

-1. minimal setup and dependencies while still meeting all required acceptance criteria dictated in the brief
+1. time constraints: minimal setup and dependencies while still meeting all required acceptance criteria dictated in the brief
-2. a single programming language (pytest is great for paramtrizing fixtures and keeping tests DRY but introduces too much overhead)
+2. unified language and environment: pytest is great for paramtrizing fixtures and keeping tests DRY but multiple languages increases overhead
-3.
+3. stongly typed and easy to debug: using TypeScript and PlayWright for both API and web tests will speed up development and reduce debugging time

+Using PACT would likely be a good get given more complex API testing needs and multiple teams/products, this mostly came down to the "right tool for the job" givent the scope of the task.

 ## Troubleshooting